-Visual servoing consists of controlling the motion of a dynamic system using data provided by a vision sensor [1].
+In visual servoing, data provided by a vision sensor is used to control the motion of a dynamic system [1].
 A vision sensor provides a large spectrum of potential visual features.
-However, the use of some visual features may lead to stability problems if the displacement that the robot has to realize is very large [2].
-Therefore, there is a need to model optimal visual features for visual servoing.
-The optimality criteria being: local and -as far as possible- global stability of the system, robustness to calibration and to modeling errors, none singularity nor local mimima, satisfactory trajectory of the system and of the measures in the image, and finally linear link and maximal decoupling between the visual features and the degrees of freedom (DOFs) taken into account.
+However, the use of some visual features may lead to stability problems if the displacement that the robot has to achieve is very large [2].
+Therefore, there is a need to design optimal visual features for visual servoing.
+By optimality the satisfaction of the following criteria is meant: local and -as far as possible- global stability of the system, robustness to calibration and to modeling errors, non-singularity, local mimima avoidance, satisfactory trajectory of the system and of the features in the image, and finally a linear link and maximal decoupling between the visual features and the degrees of freedom (DOFs) taken into account.

-Several approaches have been proposed to try to reach an optimal system behaviour using only 2D data (by lack of space, we do not recall here the properties of pose-based visual servoing and 2 1/2 D visual servoing).
-For a nice system motion in the z direction, the cylindrical coordinates of points can be used [3].
-Similarly, a satisfactory motion of the system in the cartesian space can be obtained by decoupling the z-axis translational and rotational motions from the other DOFs through a partitioned approach [4].
-This method has been coupled with a potential function in a control scheme to keep the features in the image boundary.
-Potential functions can also be used in path planning in the image space to keep the features in the field of view [5].
-Similarly, navigation functions can be combined with a global diffeomorphism from a visible set of rigid-body configurations of a special target to an image space, to construct global, dynamical visual servoing systems that guarantee the visibility of the features all times [6].
+Several approaches have been proposed to try to reach an optimal system behaviour using only 2D data (due to lack of space, we do not recall here the properties of pose-based visual servoing [3] and 2 1/2 D visual servoing [4]).
+A satisfactory motion of the system in the cartesian space can be obtained by decoupling the z-axis translational and rotational motions from the other DOFs through a partitioned approach [5].
+Another way around the decoupling of the optical axis motions is to use cylindrical coordinates [6].
+The partitioned approach has been coupled with a potential function in a control scheme to keep the features in the image boundary.
+Potential functions can also be used in path planning in the image space to keep the features in the field of view [7].
+Similarly, navigation functions can be combined with a global diffeomorphism from a visible set of rigid-body configurations of a special target to an image space, to construct global, dynamical visual servoing systems that guarantees the visibility of the features all times [8].

-Central catadioptric systems (except perspective cameras), despite their more complex projection equations, are well fitted for large field of view images.
-Considering features points on such cameras, the interaction with the system (the link between the robot velocities and the image observations) has been shown to present the same singularities as the classical perspective cameras [7].
-Lately, a spherical projection model has been used to design a new minimal set of optimal visual features for visual servoing from spheres with any central catadioptric system [8].
+Central catadioptric systems (except perspective cameras), despite their more complex projection equations, are well suited for large field of view images.
+Considering feature points on such cameras, the interaction with the system (the link between the robot velocities and the image observations) has been shown to present the same singularities as classical perspective cameras [9].
+Lately, a spherical projection model has been used to design a new minimal set of optimal visual features for visual servoing from spheres with any central catadioptric system [10].
 These features mostly draw a straight line trajectory from the initial position to the desired position in the image space.

 For paracatadioptric cameras, straight line trajectories are not always suitable in the image space because of the dead angle in the center of the image inherent to the physiscal realization of such systems.
 For this reason, there is a need to search for other features more suitable for such imaging systems.
 This paper presents a new optimal set of visual features for visual servoing from spheres specific to this type of cameras.
-This new set is built from the previous one using the cylindrical coordinates system which is appropriate to the motion of the measures in the image.
+This new set is built from the previous combination [10] using a cylindrical coordinate system which is appropriate to the motion of the measures in the image.